-173 The evolution of high fidelity cultural learning, with all its adaptive benefits, increases the 174 potential for exploitation by other members of one's group because cultural learners are open to
+The evolution of high-fidelity cultural learning, with all its adaptive benefits, increases the potential for exploitation by other members of one's group because cultural learners are open to modifying their behavior, and underlying mental representations, in response to others'.
+Models can manipulate learners by misrepresenting their (the model's) true underlying representations or commitments.
+Tom Sawyer famously did this when he manipulated his mates into believing that he (and they) actually liked painting a fence.
+However, prior to the evolution of sophisticated forms of symbolic communication, of which language is the most relevant example, this potential was minimal since learners had to actually observe their models "in action" to acquire their practices, preferences, beliefs or strategies.
+For example, in acquiring a particular tool-making practice, learners had to watch their chosen models actually making the tools, and the final product testified - at least in part - to the effectiveness of the observed manufacturing practices.
+A model who wanted to deceive others about his favored technique could demonstrate a less effective technique in front of learners, but this would be costly in time and effort, and the learner may not be fooled because in the end a less effective tool would result.
+Similarly, in acquiring food preferences (diet choice), pre-linguistic cultural learners presumably watched what foods others actually consumed, and how this food was located, extracted and prepared.
+Manipulation in this case would require consuming a nonpreferred food, with all of its associated costs, not to mention the opportunity costs of the search and processing time.

-175 modifying their behavior, and underlying mental representations, in response to others'.
-Models 176 can manipulate learners by misrepresenting their (the model's) true underlying representations 177 or commitments.
-Tom Sawyer famously did this when he manipulated his mates into believing 178 that he (and they) actually liked painting a fence.
-However, prior to the evolution of sophisticated 179 forms of symbolic communication, of which language is the most relevant example, this 180 potential was minimal since learners had to actually observe their models "in action" to acquire 181 their practices, preferences, beliefs, or strategies.
-For example, in acquiring a particular tool 182 making practice, learners had to watch their chosen models actually making the tools, and the 183 final product testified-at least in part-to the effectiveness of the observed manufacturing 184 practices.
-A model who wanted to deceive others about his favored technique could 185 demonstrate a less effective technique in front of learners, but this would be costly in time and 186 effort, and the learner may not be fooled because in the end a less effective tool would result.
-187 Similarly, in acquiring food preferences (diet choice), pre-linguistic cultural learners presumably 188 watched what foods others actually consumed, and how this food was located, extracted, and 189 prepared.
-Manipulation in this case would require consuming a non-preferred food, with all of its 190 associated costs, not to mention the opportunity costs of the search and processing time.
-191 With the evolution of verbal communication, in which mental representations (e.g., 192 beliefs) can transmit at low cost, the opportunities for Machiavellian manipulators to exploit representation but express another (e.g., state it verbally) in an effort to cause others to do things that will increase the manipulators' fitness.
-For example, a Sawyeresque manipulator might believe 'blue mushrooms are mildly toxic' and therefore avoid eating them regularly.
-But, in an effort to prevent others from eating his preferred grey mushrooms (which are rarer and, he believes, delicious and nutritious), this manipulator might enthusiastically announce that "blue mushrooms are tastier and more nutritious than grey mushrooms".
-An unwitting learner who has selected this prestigious Machiavellian as a model might then acquire the mental representation that 'blue mushrooms are tasty and nutritious' and start eating relatively more them, leaving more grey mushrooms for the manipulator (food preferences are heavily influenced by cultural learning).
+With the evolution of verbal communication, in which mental representations (e.g., beliefs) can transmit at low cost, the opportunities for Machiavellian manipulators to exploit learners would have dramatically increased.
+These manipulators hold one mental representation but express another (e.g., state it verbally) in an effort to cause others to do things that will increase the manipulators' fitness.
+For example, a Sawyeresque manipulator might believe "blue mushrooms are mildly toxic" and therefore avoid eating them regularly.
+But, in an effort to prevent others from eating his preferred grey mushrooms (which are rarer and, he believes, delicious and nutritious), this manipulator might enthusiastically announce that "blue mushrooms are tastier and more nutritious than grey mushrooms."
+An unwitting learner who has selected this prestigious Machiavellian as a model might then acquire the mental representation that "blue mushrooms are tasty and nutritious" and start eating relatively more of them, leaving more grey mushrooms for the manipulator (food preferences are heavily influenced by cultural learning).
 Initially, the learner experiences no ill effects, since it takes years to accumulate clinical levels of the toxin.